SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 symfony logs
 ```

 command comes in handy.
-This will connect to whatever platform.sh "environment",
+This connects to whatever platform.sh "environment" -
-or "server" that our current git branch is connected to in order to send us back
+or "server" - that our current git branch is connected to and sends back
 log info.
 There are a bunch of choices - but hit `2` to go to the "app" log.
 This
 represents the Symfony logs coming from our app.
 And... oooh.
 I see several:

-> connection to server at [..] failed: Connection refused
+> connection to server [..] failed: Connection refused

 ## Adding the Database "Relationship"

 Let's think about this.
 We apparently *do* have Postgres set up, thanks to the
 `services.yaml` file.
 But we never configured our app to *talk* to it.
 Remember,
-in `.env`, we have a `DATABASE_URL` that's supposed to point our database.
+in `.env`, we have a `DATABASE_URL` env var that's supposed to point our database.
-We never configured a `DATABASE_URL` environment variable on our production
+We never configured that on our production site, so it's just using this default
-site, so it's just using this default value... which isn't working.
+value.
+And no surprise, that's not working.

 How *can* we configure `DATABASE_URL` to point to... wherever this database server
 is?
-The answer is... we... uh... don't.
+The answer is... we... uh... don't?
 And it's pretty cool.

 Platform.sh has this idea of *relationships*.
 You have a number of services in
 `services.yaml`.
 But your app can't *talk* to these until you link them together